 The Mental Capacity Act's main purpose is to provide a legal framework for acting and making decisions on behalf of adults who lack the capacity to make particular decisions for themselves.

-The five principles are outlined in Section 1 of the Act.
+The 5 principles are outlined in Section 1 of the Act.
 These are designed to protect people who lack capacity to make particular decisions, but also to maximise their ability to make decisions, or to participate in decision making, as far as they are able to do so.
-There are five key principles:
+There are 5 key principles: